Adapting and Innovating to Promote Mental Health and Emotional Well-Being of Young People of Color: COVID-19 and Beyond (PDF/1.27 Megabytes)

-American College Health Association Guidelines: Considerations for Reopening Institutions of Higher Education in the COVID-19 Era (PDF/.224 Megabytes)
+American College Health Association Guidelines: Updated COVID-19 Considerations for Institutions of Higher Education (PDF/.314 Megabytes)

-The American College Health Association (ACHA) provides very detailed guidance about what steps need to be taken to re-open institutions of higher education while protecting health and safety during the COVID-19 pandemic.
-There are sections dedicated specifically to health services, mental health services, and health promotion efforts.
+The American College Health Association (ACHA) provides detailed guidance on the steps that need to be taken for institutions of higher education to remain open, for the Spring 2022 semester, while also protecting the health and safety of their students and staff during the latest phase of the COVID-19 pandemic.

 American College Health Association Guidelines: Preparing for COVID-19 (PDF/.264 Megabytes)